 You may not be familiar with the bergamot orange, but you’ve probably enjoyed its tangy citrus aroma in Earl Grey tea.

-A cross between a Seville orange and pear lemon, it looks more like a large lemon than an orange.
+A cross between a Seville orange and lumia (or pear lemon), it looks more like a large lemon than an orange.

 The sour bergamot isn’t a good snacking fruit because it tends to be acidic and tart, but it can be used in light salad dressings, or to flavor seafood dishes, baked goods, even yogurt.